marcrobledo/RomPatcher.js/README.md

 * shows ROM CRC32, MD5 and SHA-1 before patching
 * can remove SNES headers before patching
 * made in Vanilla JS
+* can be run in any modern web browser, including mobile